DABodr/ODR-Tools_Installer/README.md

 # ODR tools installer with full DAB+ multiplex auto-configuration

 Auto-install script of ODR tools for RaspberryPi ARM with Buster, Jessie & Stretch distribution and Debian systems.

-- Latest version of Raspbian stretch is available here: https://downloads.raspberrypi.org/raspbian_full_latest
-- Latest version on Debian stretch is avaible here: https://www.debian.org/releases/stretch/debian-installer/
+Auto-configuration with system adaptation of a full DAB+ multiplex Don't need transmitter for listen your mux with DABlin, DAB+ decoder software

+- More infos on www.opendigitalradio.org for ODR tools development
+- Configuration ready for transmit with an EasyDABv2 : https://tipok.org.ua/node/46

   * Install: